histoire-dev/histoire/docs/reference/vue3/variant.md

 ## `source`

-The copiable source code of the variant.
+The copyable source code of the variant.

 ```vue
 <script setup>